mawaddahalawad/mawaddahalawad.github.io/README.md

 What Can You Find Here?
 - Projects: Explore my standout works, like "Tanafas," an interactive storytelling game designed to raise awareness about social anxiety.
-- Experiences: Learn about my summer internship at the General Presidency of Haramain.
+- Experiences: Learn about my summer intern as IT at the General Presidency of Haramain.
 - Skills: Discover my technical and interpersonal skills, from coding to teamwork and communication.

 Let’s Connect!